oracle-quickstart/oci-pbspro/examples/quick_start/README.md

 ```
 $ terraform plan
 ```
-Use Terraform to Provision resources and PBS Pro cluster on OCI:
+Use Terraform to Provision resources and PBS Pro cluster:
 ```
 $ terraform apply
 ```